 • critically reflect on your practice, planning and personal development

-You use your work or voluntary experience from within a health-related setting to aid your training, for example work-based reflection is part of your continuing personal development.
+You can use your work or voluntary experience from within a health-related setting to aid your learning and training.
+For example, work-based reflection is a core element of the healthcare contexts module and is designed to contribute to your continuing personal development.

 Online and class-based study